Establishing A Healthy Foundation for Sleep

 When does teething impact sleep?
 While teething can occasionally disrupt sleep… it’s far less the cause of sleep a disturbance than most people think.
 For babies who follow an age-appropriate schedule, meet their daily sleep needs, and are able to put themselves to sleep, teething will likely go unnoticed or may cause a minor sleep disruption.
 We tend to see teething have a more dramatic impact for those children who are overtired and/or don’t know how to put themselves to sleep.
 Most…

-As we approach “Spring Forward” for Daylight Savings Time (DST), many parents begin to dread the loss of sleep and the abrupt change to routine.
+As we approach “Spring Forward” for Daylight Savings Time (DST), many parents worry about the change of schedule impacting their little one’s sleep.
 The fear of the loss of progress we have made in getting our kids to sleep feels threatened- you are not in alone in feeling like this but FEAR NOT!
-Most children will adjust naturally based on the changes to daylight and darkness (our bodies are quite adept to adjusting to time changes!).
-Here are a few…
+Most children will adjust naturally based on the changes to daylight and darkness (our bodies are quite adept at adjusting to time changes!).
+Here are a few strategies for…

 The Silent Hours